LukaMoya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. A script that duplicates the last line of the file iacta.The file iacta will be in the working directory.
 11. A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 12. A script that counts the number of directories and sub-directories in the current directory.The current and parent directories should not be taken into account.Hidden directories should be counted.
+13. A script that displays the 10 newest files in the current directory.One file per line.Sorted from the newest to the oldest.